ryanvmenezes/purrr-unconference/script.md

     collections in R: vectors and lists.
 Vectors are a collection of items of the same type: logical values, integers, doubles (floating point numbers) and characters.
-While vectors are homogeneous by rule, lists are collections that can hold a variety of types.
+While vectors are homogeneous by rule, lists are collections that can hold a variety of types; single values, vectors and even lists themselves can go inside a list.
 In my example above, I set up a list holding three integer vectors.

 2. A function to use on each item.
 If you’ve set up the function ahead of time, or you’re using a function that already exists in base R or